LoraV/LoraV.github.io/_posts/2019-02-16-rock-star-nobel.markdown

 It seems like there's basically two groups of fans in here.
 One is a crowd of early 20-somethings, all of whom are very attractive.
 One of them catches your eye.
 Long, straight brown hair and a slim build.
 Just your type.

-You're about to go up and introduce yourself when your drummer, Ryan, elbows yu and points to the other group.
+You're about to go up and introduce yourself when your drummer, Ryan, elbows you and points to the other group.
 "They have blow."

 To join the hot groupies for the evening, [turn to page 2](#page-2).